dart-lang/language/working/0015-infer-required/feature-specification.md

 });
 ```

-It seems likely that it will be true rather often that the required
+It seems likely that it will be true quite often that the required, named
-parameters are exactly the ones whose type is non-nullable, which means
+parameters are exactly the ones whose type is potentially non-nullable,
-that the migration will simply be to delete every occurrence of
+which means that the migration will simply be to delete every occurrence of
 `required`.
 Of course, we aren't forced to have a migration at all, if it
 is more convenient to leave code unchanged.